• Skip to primary navigation

 • Bronze

-• Faux Leather (Paper Thin)
+• Faux leather (Paper Thin)

-• Garment Leather – 2-3 oz.
+• Garment leather – 2-3 oz.
 (0.8 mm)

-• Genuine Leather
+• Genuine leather

-• Stainless Steel
+• Stainless steel

-• Tooling Leather
+• Tooling leather

 • Vellum

-Have you ever run a piece of cardstock through a die-cut machine with an embossing folder?
-Well, now your Cricut can do the same thing (you might have to play with some negative and positive space to make that work).
-Debossing is the process of pressing the material in or denting it.
-The other side would be raised or embossed.
+Debossing is the process of pressing the material in or denting it – the other side would be raised or embossed.
 That is why you want to think about the space you are actually debossing because you can totally flip it and turn it into an embossed pattern!

-What Can I Cut with the Debossing Blade?
+What Can I Cut With The Debossing Blade?

 Debossing QuickTip and Housing Cricut Blade #21